 Reader and Tutor Restrictions

-- Students may not be appointed as Readers during a period of in absentia registration status.
+- Students may not be appointed as Readers or Tutors during a period of in absentia registration status.

-- Students may not be enrolled in courses for which they are a Reader.
-Registered graduate students may normally be assigned to perform the duties of a Reader only for undergraduate courses.
+- Students may not be enrolled in courses for which they are a Reader or Tutor.
+Students may not serve as a GSI and a Reader or Tutor for the same course.
+Registered graduate students may normally be assigned to perform the duties of a Reader or Tutor only for undergraduate courses.
 According to departmental need, a department may appoint a graduate student who has been advanced to candidacy at the doctoral level for a graduate course.
-However, for a graduate student who has not yet been advanced to doctoral candidacy, appointment as a Reader for a graduate course always requires advance approval by the Head Graduate Advisor of the student’s academic department.
+However, for a graduate student who has not yet been advanced to doctoral candidacy, appointment as a Reader or Tutor for a graduate course always requires advance approval by the Head Graduate Advisor of the student’s academic department.
 See Exceptions to Policy below for details.

-- During the academic year, registered graduate students appointed as Readers may not exceed half time, nor may such appointments, in combination with other University appointments, exceed half time without an exception.
+- During the academic year, registered graduate students appointed as Readers or Tutors may not exceed half time, nor may such appointments in combination with other University appointments exceed half time without an exception.

-- Reader appointments for one academic year or less are self-terminating unless the appointee is otherwise notified.
+- Reader or Tutor appointments for one academic year or less are self-terminating unless the appointee is otherwise notified.